UK vaccination drive expands as virus toll nears 100,000

+1 of14 A cyclist wears a mask as he passes graffitti in London, Saturday, Jan.
+23, 2021 during England's third national lockdown since the coronavirus outbreak began.
+The U.K. is under an indefinite national lockdown to curb the spread of the new variant, with nonessential shops, gyms and hairdressers closed, and people being told to stay at home.
+Kirsty Wigglesworth/AP Show More Show Less

-1 of14 People sit and relax after receiving their Pfizer-BioNTech vaccination at Salisbury Cathedral in Salisbury, England, Wednesday, Jan.
+2 of14 People sit and relax after receiving their Pfizer-BioNTech vaccination at Salisbury Cathedral in Salisbury, England, Wednesday, Jan.
 20, 2021.
 Salisbury Cathedral opened its doors for the second time as a venue for the Sarum South Primary Care Network COVID-19 Local Vaccination Service.
-Frank Augstein/AP Show More Show Less
+Frank Augstein/AP Show More Show Less 3 of14

-2 of14 Doctor Claire Chatt prepares the Pfizer-BioNTech vaccine inside Salisbury Cathedral in Salisbury, England, Wednesday, Jan.
+4 of14 Doctor Claire Chatt prepares the Pfizer-BioNTech vaccine inside Salisbury Cathedral in Salisbury, England, Wednesday, Jan.
 20, 2021.
 Salisbury Cathedral opened its doors for the second time as a venue for the Sarum South Primary Care Network COVID-19 Local Vaccination Service.
-Frank Augstein/AP Show More Show Less 3 of14
+Frank Augstein/AP Show More Show Less

-4 of14 Health workers prepare the Pfizer-BioNTech vaccine inside Salisbury Cathedral in Salisbury, England, Wednesday, Jan.
+5 of14 Health workers prepare the Pfizer-BioNTech vaccine inside Salisbury Cathedral in Salisbury, England, Wednesday, Jan.
 20, 2021.
 Salisbury Cathedral opened its doors for the second time as a venue for the Sarum South Primary Care Network COVID-19 Local Vaccination Service.
-Frank Augstein/AP Show More Show Less
+Frank Augstein/AP Show More Show Less 6 of14

-5 of14 A scooter rider travels over Westminster Bridge in London, Saturday, Jan.
+7 of14 A scooter rider travels over Westminster Bridge in London, Saturday, Jan.
 23, 2021 during England's third national lockdown since the coronavirus outbreak began.
 The U.K. is under an indefinite national lockdown to curb the spread of the new variant, with nonessential shops, gyms and hairdressers closed, and people being told to stay at home.
-Kirsty Wigglesworth/AP Show More Show Less 6 of14
+Kirsty Wigglesworth/AP Show More Show Less

-7 of14 A woman walks by closed shops, in Waterloo in London, Saturday, Jan.
+8 of14 A woman walks by closed shops, in Waterloo in London, Saturday, Jan.
 23, 2021 during England's third national lockdown since the coronavirus outbreak began.
 The U.K. is under an indefinite national lockdown to curb the spread of the new variant, with nonessential shops, gyms and hairdressers closed, and people being told to stay at home.
-Kirsty Wigglesworth/AP Show More Show Less
+Kirsty Wigglesworth/AP Show More Show Less 9 of14

-8 of14 People walk through Battersea Park, in London, during England's third national lockdown to curb the spread of coronavirus, Saturday, Jan.
+10 of14 People walk through Battersea Park, in London, during England's third national lockdown to curb the spread of coronavirus, Saturday, Jan.
 23, 2021.
-(Kirsty O'Connor/PA via AP) Kirsty O'Connor/AP Show More Show Less 9 of14
+(Kirsty O'Connor/PA via AP) Kirsty O'Connor/AP Show More Show Less

-10 of14 A cyclist wears a mask as he passes graffitti in London, Saturday, Jan.
-23, 2021 during England's third national lockdown since the coronavirus outbreak began.
-The U.K. is under an indefinite national lockdown to curb the spread of the new variant, with nonessential shops, gyms and hairdressers closed, and people being told to stay at home.
-Kirsty Wigglesworth/AP Show More Show Less

 11 of14 Pedestrians pass a closed souvenir stand in London, Saturday, Jan.
 23, 2021 during England's third national lockdown since the coronavirus outbreak began.
 The U.K. is under an indefinite national lockdown to curb the spread of the new variant, with nonessential shops, gyms and hairdressers closed, and people being told to stay at home.
 Kirsty Wigglesworth/AP Show More Show Less 12 of14